 The best kids electric toothbrush for your child will depend on your budget, their preferences, and the age of your child.
 You'll probably find they will need to begin with a baby electric toothbrush, and then outgrow each brush after a few years, so they may switch from one to another.

-If you’re after a more affordable option, either the battery-powered or rechargeable toothbrush from Oral-B would be a good way to introduce a child to powered brushing from age three.
+If you're after a more affordable option, either the battery-powered or rechargeable toothbrush from Oral-B or the Firefly Clean N' Protect Power Toothbrush would be a good way to introduce a child to powered brushing from age three.
 The rechargeable model with its replaceable heads will work out cheaper in the long run.

-The Philips Sonicare can adapt as your child grows, and the Bluetooth model offers a more engaging experience than the Oral-B app.
-But both the brush and the replacement heads are more expensive, so you’d want to be sure your child will make good use of it.
+The Philips Sonicare can adapt as your child grows, and offers a more engaging experience than the Oral-B app.
+But both the brush and the replacement heads are more expensive, so you'd want to be sure your child will make good use of it.

 Whether you use a power toothbrush for kids or a regular toothbrush, it's most important that you show your child how to brush correctly and monitor their brushing until they can brush independently, probably around age seven or eight.